Alex-Alon/qCMB-retreat-2026/README.md

 Test it on 2–3 images before trusting all 686.
 Open one, threshold it manually, confirm the mask covers tissue and excludes the debris flecks.
-The denominator scales every burden number, so it's worth eyeballing.
+The denominator scales every burden number, so it's worth checking first.